churuz-fyi/cooking-app/README.md

 # Cooking App

-Project for Intro to Database course
+Project for Intro to Database course.
+The goal was to create a front end and transactional server to utilize a database structure.
+Project isn't being worked on and the server is on [churuz-fyi/cooking-app-api](https://github.com/churuz-fyi/cooking-app-api/).

 ### Built With
 - **Vite**          : Development and Building  | [Docs](https://vitejs.dev/)
 - **Vue**           : Front-end Framework       | [Docs](https://vuejs.org/)